 The visitor reaches the rim of the lake at Crater Lake Lodge.
 Here begins the Rim Road which encircles the lake, and from which any point on the rim may be comfortably reached.
-The large area north of the lake which it is proposed to add to the park is entered from this road.
+The large area north of the park is entered from this road.
 It includes beautiful Diamond Lake, Mount Thielsen, and other scenic features of national importance.